SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/route/optimize.md

 }
 ```

-In the `result` returning an order in which points should be visited.
+The `result` will return the order in which the points should be visited.

 If for route points: